John 10:14 (ESV)

 I am the good shepherd.
 I know my own and my own know me,

-I think it was called the Illinois Christian Teen Convention, or maybe it was something like Illinois Christian Youth Convention.
-Either way, I was there in the 90's with my friends from First Church of Christ getting all on fire for Jesus.
+I think it was called the Illinois Christian Teen Convention, or maybe it was something like the Illinois Christian Youth Convention, either way, I was there in the 90's with my friends from the First Church of Christ Georgetown, getting all on fire for Jesus!
 They had Degarmo and Key and DC Talk in concert, so you know it was about near impossible to leave without wanting to save the world.

-2000 teens listening to awesome speakers and good Christian music.
-We had invited friends not of our church for the trip, hoping they would obey the gospel, and we were hoping to become stronger Christians ourselves in the process.
-I think the bus had around 50.
+It was a collection of 2000 teens, listening to awesome speakers and good Christian music.
+We had invited non christian friends for the trip, hoping they would obey the gospel, and we were hoping to become stronger Christians ourselves in the process.
+I remember the bus had around 50.

-It happened about 20 minutes before the end.
-The speaker challenged us to "REDEDICATE our lives to Jesus!"
+Then it happened, about 20 minutes before the end.
+The speaker challenged us to "Stand up and RE-DEDICATE our lives to Jesus!"

-2000 teens stood, from all over Illinois - all but one - me.
+2000 teens stood, from all over Illinois to rededicate their lives to Jesus - all but one - me.
 I remained seated.
 I really "stood out" even though my posture was rigidly posterior.
 I was all alone.

 The speaker and all the song leaders just looked at me.
 "Stand up for Jesus!
-Stand up, rededicate your life!
-Give Jesus your life, before it is too late!"
-Sure the speaker was speaking to us all, but his eyes were on me.
+Rededicate your life!
+Repent, before it is too late!"
+Yes, the speaker was speaking to us all, but his eyes were firmly on me.
 He must have been thinking, "That poor kid, he needs Jesus soooooo bad.
-He must be really messed up and on his way to hell!"
+He must really be messed up and on his way to hell!"

 Known as an expert in all he surveys, he freely shares his opinions on politics, science & theology using diatribes based upon careless research from tertiary sources that presupposed what he thought in the first place.